By Kathee Mierzejewski

 How to Grow Rhubarb

 Because rhubarb is a perennial, its care is a little different than that of other vegetables.
 You will want to be sure you are planting rhubarb along the edge of your garden so it doesn’t disturb your other vegetables when it comes up each spring.

 When you think about how to grow rhubarb, you should purchase either crowns or divisions from your local garden center.
-Each of these crowns or divisions will require enough space to come up and provide you with large leafs.
-This means planting them about one to two feet apart in rows that are two to three feet apart.
+Each of these crowns or divisions will require enough space to come up and provide you with large leaves.
+This means planting them about 1 to 2 feet apart in rows that are 2 to 3 feet apart.
 You can also just plant them on the outside edge of your garden.
 Each growing rhubarb plant requires about a square yard of space.

 Take the crowns and place them in the ground.
-Do not put them more than one or two inches into the soil or they won’t come up.
-As flower stalks appear on the growing rhubarb, you will want to remove them right away so they do not rob the plant of nutrients.
+Don’t put them more than 1 or 2 inches into the soil or they won’t come up.
+As flower stalks appear on the growing rhubarb, remove them right away so they don’t rob the plant of nutrients.

-Make sure you water the plants during dry weather.
-They do not tolerate drought.
+Make sure you water the plants during dry weather; rhubarb doesn’t tolerate drought.